coderefinery/git-intro/content/browsing.md

 <https://github.com/coderefinery/recipe-book>.
 Issues and Pull
 Requests are different for each GitHub copy.

-* Click on the Issues" tab.
+* Click on the "Issues" tab.
 These are notes that people have added, which allow discussion about the project.
 * Click on the "Pull requests" tab.
 This allows anyone to *propose changes*, but only the repository owners can accept.